 - In popular cities like Houston, Fort Worth, and Dallas, the average rent ranges between $1,400 to $2,000.

-- However, if you’re looking to buy a house in Texas, home prices vary across the state.
-Coastal cities like Galveston have a median home price of $400K.
-On the other hand, the average cost of a home in inland cities like El Paso is $224K.
+- However, buying can be complex as home prices vary across the state.
+Make sure you find cheap houses for sale in Texas in your budget.
+Homes in coastal cities like Galveston have a median home price of $391K.
+On the other hand, the average cost of a home in inland cities like El Paso is $255K.

 3 Things to Know Before Moving to Texas